gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </figcaption>
 </figure>

-Given a fully-connected colored graph, we can <strong>apply vertex contractions iteratively</strong> until only a single vertex remains.
+Given a fully-connected colored graph, we can apply vertex contractions <i>iteratively</i>, repeatedly changing the color of a single vertex and then applying a contraction until only a single vertex remains.

 <figure id="figure3">
   <video width="300" autoplay muted loop playsinline>